samhkwest/AAS/README.md

 #
-This is a ReactJs program to count button clicks and show the counts in a line chart.
+This is a ReactJs program to count button clicks and show the counts in a chart.

-The CanvasJs chart is used to display a line chart.
+The CanvasJs Mulit-series Chart is used to display chart.

 How to play:
 1) Select duration (5s, 10s, 30s) to count button clicks.